penguintech01/penguintech01.github.io/_posts/2017-05-21-length-extention-attack.md

 #    104 | forged ---------------------|
 </code></pre>

-And the signing of this input is:
+And the authentic signing of this input is:

 <pre><code data-trim class="bash">
 SHA256('secret' | 'messageforged') -> 'f9f333d547088763f8767a241baae7b50532f95a5ad75071a8e2960bc430fd37'